logan-a-richey/famitracker_txt2mid/README.md

 - Famitracker is a popular tool for creating authentic NES-style music.
 Famitracker contains an option for text export.
 - This is a tool for converting FamiTracker text exports into MIDI files, enabling integration with modern music production workflows and tools.
 - Significantly reduces music production and transcription time while using Famitracker.
-- I created this project to improve my understanding Python.
-This project went through several iterations.
-A previous version used a design pattern approach.
-This version is a scaled-back version that does not use inherited classes as extensively.
-I found that this version produced more meaninful results while also being simpler.
-Sometimes, simpler is better!
+- I created this project as a way to deepen my understanding of Python.
+Over the course of several iterations, I explored different architectural approaches — including a version that relied heavily on design patterns and inheritance.
+Ultimately, I found that a simpler, more pragmatic approach yielded better results and was easier to work with.
+Sometimes, simpler is better.

 ---